-Match the dates with the events that shaped the English language

-- 1. The Battle of Hastings This battle lead to the Norman conquest of England which in turn lead to many French words being loaned into English. - 2.
-Angles, Saxons and Jutes arrive in England These were the Germanic people who brought their language (which would later become Early English) to England. - 3.
-The Vikings Invade The viking invasions led to some standardization of the English language and the borrowing of some Norse words. - 4.
-Proto-Germanic was likely spoken - Proto-Germanic is a reconstructed language that is the hypothetical mother language of English. - 5.
-Proto-Indo-European was likely spoken This is reconstructed language that is the hypothetical mother language of most languages spoken in Eurasia. - 6.
-The Great Vowel Shift This is a series of changes that happened in the pronunciation of English. - 7.
-The Romans Leave England As the Roman Empire was falling, the Roman retreated from England. - 8.
-Shakespeare Shakespeare is credited as being the first to record as many as 2000 words.
-It is likely that he also created many of these words. - 9.
-King James' Bible The first legal English language bible.
-Before this, all bibles had to be written in Latin. - 10.
-The Royal Society The royal society is a scientific society that is responsible for the creation of many scientific words found in English - 11.
-English Colonization English colonization is responsible for many loan words from languages spoken in the territories they colonized. - 12.
-Canterbury Tales Canterbury tale is considered to be one of the first works written in Early Modern English. - 13.
-The Internet - With new developments in technology, new words are created to explain it. - 14.
-The Gutenberg Press This press revolutionized the process of printing.
-Ultimately, this lead to increased literacy and standardization of spelling. - 15.
-Webster's Dictionary One of the first widely published dictionaries.
+Match the dates with the events that shaped the English language c.
+2500 BCE 1.
+The Battle of Hastings - This battle lead to the Norman conquest of England which in turn lead to many French words being loaned into English. c.
+500 BCE 2.
+Angles, Saxons and Jutes arrive in England - These were the Germanic people who brought their language (which would later become Early English) c.
+410 CE to England.
+3. The Vikings Invade - The Viking invasions led to some standardization of the English language and the borrowing of some Norse words. c.400-500 CE 4.
+Proto-Germanic was likely spoken - Proto-Germanic is a reconstructed language that is the hypothetical mother language of English. c.
+700-1000 CE 5.
+Proto-Indo-European was likely spoken - This is reconstructed language that is the hypothetical mother language of most languages spoken in 1066 CE Eurasia.
+6. The Great Vowel Shift - This is a series of changes that happened in the 1387-1400 CE pronunciation of English.
+1307-1400 CL 7.
+The Romans Leave England - As the Roman Empire was falling, the Roman retreated from England. c.
+1400-1700 CE 8.
+Shakespeare - Shakespeare is credited as being the first to record as many as 2000 words.
+It is likely that he also created many of these words. c.
+1440 CE 9.
+King James' Bible - The first legal English language bible.
+Before this, all bibles had to be written in Latin.
+1564-1616 CE 10.
+The Royal Society - The royal society is a scientific society that is responsible for the creation of many scientific words found in English c.
+1583-1914 CE 11.
+English Colonization - English colonization is responsible for many loan C. 1303-1914 CE words from languages spoken in the territories they colonized.
+12. Canterbury Tales - Canterbury tale is considered to be one of the first 1611 CE works written in Early Modern English.
+13. The Internet - With new developments in technology, new words are created 1660 CE to explain it.
+14. The Gutenberg Press - This press revolutionized the process of printing.
+1828 CE Ultimately, this lead to increased literacy and standardization of spelling.
+15. Webster's Dictionary - One of the first widely published dictionaries.
 It contributed to the standardization of spelling in American English.